eugenechoi2004/palmsight/README.md

 python3 run.py
 ```

-Then, on the Ec2 instance
+Then, on the VM run:

 ```
 cd VM
 python3 runall.py
 ```

-To test on the program on the Ec2 instance, simultaneously run:
+To test on the program on the VM, simultaneously run:

 ```
 python3 once.py